ouspg/LLM-Hackathon/README.md

 ### Step 2

-- Start the ollama container with: `docker container start ollama`
+- Start the **ollama** container with: `docker container start ollama`
-- Download & run Microsoft's Phi-3-Mini model with ollama: `docker exec -it ollama ollama run phi3`
+- Download & run Microsoft's Phi-3-Mini model inside the **ollama** container with ollama: `docker exec -it ollama ollama run phi3`
   - *You can use any other LLM from [Ollama Library](https://ollama.com/library) as well.
 Just replace the `phi3` in the above command with the corresponding LLM tag.*
 - After downloading the model, you should be able to chat with the model [TODO: Add illustration here**].
 Type `/bye` to leave the interactive mode.